microsoft/azure-pipelines-yaml/design/yaml-versioning.md

 The more common scenario will be triggering a pipeline when a new container image appears, so triggers should be enabled by default.
 This would be a breaking change, so existing customers will need to signal their readiness.

+* `trigger` covered only CI triggers.
+When we introduced PR triggers, we made a parallel `pr` structure.
+We're about to introduce `schedule` as another parallel structure.
+This has confused and frustrated customers, so we want to clean up the syntax.

 ## Industry landscape

 ### Unversioned YAML